-Rainfall is adequate, nowadays, for farming, erratic and poorly distributed.
-Temperatures are rising causing soil to lose its water at a much faster rate.
+Rainfall is inadequate, today, for farming, erratic and poorly distributed.
+Temperatures are rising causing soil to lose its water at a faster rate.
 However, farmers keep farming the same way and expect improved results.
 They slash and burn, plough and destroy the farmlands (probably unconsciously) in ways that are not sustainable.

 When issues agriculture and climate change come up, we talk about climate smart agriculture.
 This, as the name implies, suggests sustainable ways of farming, addressing the effects of climate change.
-Farmers, get to improve yield whiles improving their farmlands for a longer period of time.
+Farmers, get to improve yield while improving their farmlands for a longer period.

 Climate smart agriculture is well discussed in these posts;

-This post is dedicated to highlight institutions that are championing the course of better ways of farming.
+We dedicate this post to highlighting two major institutions that are championing the course of better and sustainable ways of farming.

-Talking about climate smart agriculture, Center for No-till Agriculture at Amanchia is one institution always mentioned.
-Lead by Dr. Kofi Boa, the center, over the years have been dedicated to exposing people to the ways and benefits of conservation agriculture.
+Talking about climate-smart agriculture, Center for No-till Agriculture at Amanchia is one institution always mentioned.
+Lead by Dr Kofi Boa, the centre, over the years has exposed people to the ways and benefits of conservation agriculture.
 CNTA has trained thousands of farmers and students over the years on conservation agriculture.
-Significantly, we must note, this is a huge contribution to ensure food security, increase in income and continuous production of food for the people within the prevailing conditions of climate change.
+Significantly, we must note, this is a huge contribution to make sure food security, increase in income and continuous production of food for the people within the prevailing conditions of climate change.

 Connect with CNTA on facebook @centerfornotill

 Post thumbnail photo shows an overhead view the Center for No-till Agriculture at Amanchia.